 Dogs at Northern Green Gathering

 We welcome dogs at Northern Green Gathering, and offer a limited number of dog tickets.
 However, for the safety of all attendees (and dogs!) we have a short list of rules we require dog owners to stick to when attending the Gathering.
 NGG is a family-friendly event, and children can be accidentally injured by dogs or even get ill from their poo.
 This means we must insist that dogs are kept on leads at all times when in the camping, car park or event fields.
-There is a canal path leading to Coningsby where dog owners can exercise their dogs.
+There is a public footpath around the site where dog owners can exercise their dogs.

 Please only bring your dog if: